Title loans

 - the lender may seize your car

-- if the lender seizes your car, you may have to pay costs associated with the seizure
+- if the lender seizes your car, you may have to pay extra costs

 Options to consider before getting a title loan

-Before getting a title loan, consider whether you really need the money and how you will use it.
+Before getting a title loan, consider whether you really need the money and how you’ll use it.

 Getting out of a title loan

-The faster you pay your loan off, the less interest you’ll pay.
+If you get a title loan, the faster you pay it off, the less interest you’ll pay.
 You can increase your payments or pay off your loan completely, at any time, without penalty.

-Make sure that the lender removes the lien after you’ve paid off the loan.
+Make sure the lender removes the lien after you’ve paid off the loan.

 Use the Financial Goal Calculator to make a plan to pay off your debt faster.